PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/69/answer-0-1-2(2).md

-The bug in the code lies in the `_convert_key` method of the `_AtIndexer` class.
-It is throwing a `ValueError` when trying to access the value in `ser.at[4]` because the index is of type `float`, but the indexer is of type `int`.

-To fix this bug, you can modify the `_convert_key` method to handle the case where the index is of type `float` and the indexer is of type `int` by converting the indexer to `float`.
-This will ensure that the indexing operation works correctly.
+To fix the bug, we need to modify the `_convert_key` method in the `_AtIndexer` class.
+The issue occurs when indexing with a non-integer key on a non-integer index.
+We can replace the erroneous if condition with a corrected one.
+Instead of checking if the key is an integer, we should check if it can be converted to an integer.
 Here's the fixed code:

 ```python
 @Appender(IndexingMixin.at.__doc__)